 - The given figure is the expended form of V-I curve for forward bias diode and it explains the dynamic resistance.

-- As linear resistance has constant value but the value of resistance offered by the diode in forward biasing does not remain same throughout the forward biasing diode.
+- As linear resistance has a constant value but the value of resistance offered by the diode in forward biasing does not remain the same throughout the forward biasing diode.

 - This resistance is known as ac resistance or dynamic resistance.